GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

 ## Install Ghost as an NPM Module

-Follow the instructions on the Ghost website to [install Ghost as an NPM Module][ghost_npm]
+Follow the instructions on the Ghost website to [install Ghost as an NPM Module][ghost_npm].

 [ghost_npm]: https://docs.ghost.org/docs/using-ghost-as-an-npm-module